 To help you here are the main rules for playing boules/la pétanque:

-- The game is played between two teams of 1, 2 or 3 players – in singles or doubles each player uses 3 boules, in triples 2 boules per player.
-For leisure play it’s okay to use 2 boules per player of any number – we often play two teams of 4 people!
+- The game is played between two teams of 1, 2 or 3 players.
+In singles or doubles each player uses 3 boules, in triples 2 boules per player.
+For leisure play it’s okay to use 2 boules per player of any number.

-- To start a coin is generally tossed to decide who begins the game and has the right to place the cochonnet (the small ball).
-If you haven’t got a cochonnet to hand, you can use an object of similar size – a stone or cork from a bottle is usual!
+- To start, a coin is generally tossed to decide who begins the game and has the right to place the cochonnet (the small ball).
+If you haven’t got a cochonnet to hand, a stone or cork from a bottle is usual!

-- A circle or area is drawn by the winner of the coin toss (or a member of his/her team) in which players must stand and not step outside of while throwing.
+- A circle or area is drawn by the winner of the coin toss (or a member of his/her team).
+When throwing the boule, you must not step out of the ring.
 The circle should be about 0.5m in diameter and at least 1m from any obstacle.

-- Any player from the coin toss winning team then throws the first boule, trying to get it as close as possible to the “cochonnet” but without touching it.
-Both feet must stay together on the ground and within the circle while throwing and until the boule has landed – although we rarely practice this in our friendly games, it’s good to know this rule in case your French opponents want to make the game more serious!
+- Any player from the coin toss winning team then throws the first boule.
+You’re aim is to get as close as possible to the “cochonnet” but without touching it.
+Both feet must stay together on the ground and within the circle while throwing and until the boule has landed.
+Although rarely practiced in friendly games, it’s good to know this rule in case your French opponents want to make the game more serious!

-- A player from the other team then steps into the circle and aims to throw a boule closer to the cochonnet than their opponent, or to knock the opponent’s boule away.
+- A player from the other team then steps into the circle.
+Their goal is to throw a boule closer to the cochonnet than their opponent.
+Or to knock the opponent’s boule away.
 You must throw within 1 minute of your turn starting.

-That’s pretty much it really – and we’ve always found that our French opponents are happy to explain any “regional rules” as we go along!
+That’s pretty much it really.
+And you’ll likely find French opponents are happy to explain any “regional rules” as you go along!